10 tips to ease into Daylight Saving Time | EarthSky.org

 10. Don’t think in terms of what time it is really.
 As your alarm goes off at 6 a.m.
 Monday morning, try not to think … it’s really only 5 a.m.
 Good luck!

+5 ways life would be better were it always daylight saving time

-Bottom line: Daylight Saving Time in the U.S. begins March 12, 2017.
+Bottom line: Daylight saving time in the U.S. begins March 8, 2020.
 How to survive the time change.